Cherreads

 "Let's eat first, I'm starving—we'll go after."

-Even so, they spend next twenty minutes without much urgency.
-They stayed in the dorm, resting—idly watching whatever was on the television or tapping away at their devices.
+Even so, they spent the next twenty minutes without much urgency.
+They stayed in the dorm, resting—idly watching whatever was on television or tapping away at their devices.

 Step.